wedding-photographer-ireland-014

 How many cameras do they hold on their person on the day?
 Lets say during the vows their camera malfunctions.
 Do they have another camera on their person or is it in the boot of their car?
 What if a lens breaks down?
 Do they have back up lenses?
 How do they back up photos?

 Personally, I carry two to three cameras with me at all times and have back up lenses for all of them.
-Over the last 11 years I’ve had many a camera and lens malfunction but thankfully was able to continue working without interrupting the flow of the day.
+Over the last 15+ years I’ve had many cameras and lens malfunction but thankfully was able to continue working without interrupting the flow of the day.
 My images are backed up on the day and later stored on hard drives and cloud storage.

 What about a 2nd photographer to cover the candids?